 Students consider the range of dance and dance-related professions as they think about their goals and aspirations, and understand how the various professions support and connect with each other.
 They carry physical, social and cognitive skills learned in dance, and an ability to appreciate and enjoy participating in dance, throughout their lives.

-The learn more about DanceON and how you can bring this program to your students, please contact Mathew Janczewski directly by calling (612) 804.0238 or by e-mail at email@example.com
+To learn more about DanceON and how you can bring this program to your students, please contact Mathew Janczewski, DanceON Program Founder & Artistic Director of ARENA DANCES, by calling (612) 804-0238 or by e-mail at email@example.com

 The DanceON Program is generously supported by state grants for arts education to minimize costs to schools.
 ARENA DANCES seeks to support and work closely with schools in order assist in securing funding.